 Regardless of the reason, it is your job to identify the obstruction and remove it.
 Striving to make changes in this respect will help you maximize your team’s efficiency and effectiveness.

-While measuring average costs per invoice, we should consider factors such as cost of hardware, paid IT support, staffers’ salaries and benefits, software fees, managerial overhead, as well as other things that drive up costs.
+While measuring average costs per invoice, we should consider factors such as the cost of hardware, paid IT support, staffers’ salaries and benefits, software fees, managerial overhead, as well as other things that drive up costs.

 According to experts, the cost of invoices ranges from $12 to $30, on average.
 However, efficient AP automation software has the power to reduce this gap significantly.